 Congratulations to New York and New Jersey.
 According to DC-based independent tax policy research organization the Tax Foundation, these two states are home to 18 of the 20 most expensive counties in the country when it comes to paid property taxes.
 For those of us in Nassau County, you should have a certain amount of pride knowing that only Westchester County has you beat for the “most expensive” title.

 If you own a home in Nassau or Suffolk County, it’s very likely that at some point in your residence you’ve received a mailer from a firm promising to lower your property taxes, often with no fee up front.
-If you haven’t ever grieved your taxes, I hope this article helps you understand the process better so you can decide if you should do so.
+If you haven’t ever grieved your taxes, I hope this article helps you understand the process of property tax grievance better so you can decide if you should do so.

 How are my property taxes calculated?